Suniel Shetty: Personal life

 Both Athiya and Ahan have made their acting debuts respectively, Athiya in the film Hero (2015) and Ahan in Sajid Nadiadwala's film Tadap (2021), the Hindi remake of Telugu film RX 100.
 Mana runs an NGO for under-privileged kids.

-Suniel Shetty’s daughter Athiya Shetty married Indian cricketer KL Rahul on January 23, 2023, in Shetty’s palace Lonavala.
+Athiya married Indian cricketer KL Rahul on 23 January 2023.

 Shetty has a black belt in kickboxing.
 He owns clothing boutiques as well as restaurants specialising in Udupi cuisine.